cdb3ny/Iterative_longread_assembler/README.md

 “seed0.blasr.sort.list.out.fixed” – this file must exist but be completely empty

 #The forloop in this bash script includes 10 cycles of assembly.
 Each round identifies the reads matching the starting genome and assembles on the available data.
-The full manuscript for more information.
+See the full manuscript for more information.